 User flow as a set of fractions

-The numerator was what users saw
+The numerator is what users see

 That approach worked well to help stakeholders easily understand the flow and leave comments.